MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/gpu-acceleration.md

 ms.topic: how-to
 ---

-# GPU Acceleration in Windows containers
+# GPU acceleration in Windows containers

 For many containerized workloads, CPU compute resources provide sufficient performance.
 However, for a certain class of workload, the massively parallel compute power offered by GPUs (graphics processing units) can speed up operations  by orders of magnitude, bringing down cost and improving throughput immensely.